thomasvs/puppet-webalizer/README.md

 First we declare the `webalizer` class and tell it to create an apache snippet.
 Note that, since this invocation won't create a `webalizer.conf` file and, in fact, **it will delete the `webalizer.conf` file at its default location**, webalizer-related params will be ignored.
 An alternate invocation if default params are OK, would be just `include webalizer`.
-Then we declare the `webalizer::vhost` defined type, which tries to set sensible defaults out of the defined type instance's *$title*:
+Then we declare the `webalizer::config` defined type, which tries to set sensible defaults out of the defined type instance's *$title*:
 * On Debian (and derivatives):
 	* Output config file: `/etc/webalizer/${title}.conf`
 	* Log file to process: `/var/log/apache2/${title}.access.log`